European Hedgehog Behaviour – Chin & Genital wiping

 In the first, the first instance of which was on the 20th March, a large male proceeded to rub his genitals on the patio, including hip-thrusting movements, while sniffing vigorously around a plant pot.
 No female was obvious in the vicinity and this behaviour, which lasted only a couple of seconds, had all the hallmarks of sexual frustration.
 Whether the hedgehog obtained any sexual release/gratification from this is unclear, but no ejaculation was apparent, and he didn't press his stomach on the ground during the activity.

-As well as the possibility that these are the scent marking behaviour Poduschka described, it has also been suggested to me that it might be a form of sexual release, particularly among males who are sexually active before there are many females out and about.
-Upon raising the point on a Happy Hedgehog Rescue's Facebook page, a lady who has been watching hedgehogs in her garden in west Yorkshire for the last five years got in touch with an account.
+As well as the possibility that these are examples of the scent marking behaviour Poduschka described, it has also been suggested to me that it might be a form of sexual release, particularly among males who are sexually active before there are many females out and about.
+Upon raising the point on a Happy Hedgehog Rescue's Facebook page, a lady who has been watching hedgehogs in her garden in west Yorkshire for the last five years got in touch with an intriguing account.
 On one of her hedgehog box cams, she described how:

-So far as I can remember he briefly squidged down from his middle, wriggled a little and the noticeable penis swelling was much reduced when he lifted up!”
+"So far as I can remember he briefly squidged down from his middle, wriggled a little and the noticeable penis swelling was much reduced when he lifted up!"

 This report implies that belly pressing/stretching behaviour may sometimes culminate in some form of sexual release.
 The lady also mentioned that this individual was a large, in her words "randy", male and he was active earlier than any of the local females.